julianpeeters/sbt-avrohugger/README.md

-To get the `generate-scavro` task for generating Scala Case Class wrapper classes (Java generated classes supplied separately, or perhaps just use the Scavro plugin to do both) for use with [Scavro](https://github.com/oysterbooks/scavro), use:
+To get the `generate-scavro` task for generating Scala Case Class wrapper classes (Java generated classes supplied separately, or just use the Scavro plugin to do both) for use with [Scavro](https://github.com/oedura/scavro), use:

     sbtavrohugger.SbtAvrohugger.scavroSettings